avasyutin/dotf2/README.md

 # Dotf2

-## Neovim
+## Plugins

-After neovim was installed run it and execute:
+After vim was installed run it and execute:

-1. :PlugInstall (and restart Neovim).
+1. :PlugInstall (and restart vim).

 ## Pass variables to the playbook from command line